-Groucho associates with multiple ventrally-repressed genes in patterns unique to early developmental stages
+Groucho is recruited to VRRs in Dorsal-repressed genes, but extensive spreading does not occur

-In the early embryo, delineation of the dorsal-ventral axis is accomplished through transcriptional changes arising from a maternally-defined gradient of nuclear Dorsal (dl) along this axis {Roth, 1989 #1112}.
-In ventral and ventrolateral regions of the embryo, Dorsal facilitates the repression of zen and dpp through its interaction with Groucho, a critical step in delineating presumptive mesodermal and neuroectodermal regions {Dubnicoff, 1997 #2366}.
-Ventral repression of zen is established through Dorsal recruitment to a so-called ventral repression region (VRR) between 1.1 to 1.4 kb upstream of the transcription start site.
+In the early embryo, delineation of the dorsal-ventral axis is accomplished through transcriptional changes arising from a maternally-defined gradient of nuclear Dorsal (DL) along this axis {Roth, 1989 #1112}.
+In ventral and ventrolateral regions of the embryo, Dorsal facilitates the repression of numerous genes, including zerknullt (zen), decapentaplegic (dpp) and tolloid (tld) through its interaction with Groucho, a critical step in delineating presumptive mesodermal and neuroectodermal regions {Dubnicoff, 1997 #2366} {Kirov, 1994 #3107}.
+As a way of assessing the simple model that Gro recruitment by Dorsal leads to ventral repression, I examined the patterns of Gro binding to these three ventrally repressed targets.
+Since ventral repression is an early event, I focused primarily on my earliest developmental time point (1.5-4 hours).

+Ventral repression of zen is established through Dorsal recruitment to a well-characterized ventral repression region (VRR) between 1.1 to 1.4 kb upstream of the transcription start site.
 This region contains four Dorsal binding sites, as well as AT-rich regions responsible for the recruitment of Cut (ct) and Dead ringer (dri, also known as Retained, retn) {Valentine, 1998 #3036}.
-Through the cooperative action of these factors, Groucho is recruited to establish repression.
-ChIP-seq data confirms that Gro localizes the the VRR, however Gro density is comparatively weak within the VRR region (Fig. 2-6A).
-Stronger Gro signal is seen both directly upstream of the VRR (compared to zen), as well as downstream.
-This downstream region overlaps the TSS of zen and extends an additional 700 bp upstream of the gene.
-Following the 1.5 – 4 hour timespan, Groucho recruitment to the zen locus shifts to a pair of peaks centered approximately 500 bp downstream of zen, and all upstream binding is lost.
-As no zen regulatory regions have been characterized 3’ of the gene, it is now known if these regions represent actively repressive Groucho.
-Though the mechanism has not been extensively documented, zen expression contracts in stage 5 (2 – 3 hr) embryos, and becomes permanently repressed afterwards.
-Overall, Gro binding at the zen locus confirms that Gro is recruited specifically to the VRR, as previously described, but does not remain confined to this position.
-This Gro-associated region then appears to associate directly with the TSS of zen, as well as several hundred bases upstream.
-It is unlikely Gro is directly recruited adjacent to the TSS, as this region is not sufficient for Gro-mediated repression.
+Through the cooperative action of these factors, Groucho is thought to be recruited to establish repression.
+ChIP-seq data confirms that Gro localizes to regions surrounding the VRR.
+Surprisingly, however Gro density is comparatively weak within the VRR region itself and is instead primarily observed both upstream and downstream of the VRR(Fig. 2-11A).
+The downstream peak overlaps the TSS.
+This hints at the possibility of limited spreading away from the site of Dorsal-mediated recruitment.
+At later timepoints, binding to the regions surrounding the VRR is lost, although zen remains transcriptionally repressed throughout most of the embryo.